Lemonexe/PWN2/wiki/controller.md

 **addConsole** - operates the Console constructor - creates console with given parameters and appends it as a child of the CC

-**confirm** - a special case of console creation - a console whose sole purpose is a yes or no question
+**question** - a special case of console creation - a console whose sole purpose is a question with strictly defined answers, each invoking its callback, e.g. yes or no confirmation

 **getConsole** - gets the CC, or a console with given address (if supplied as an parameter)